olive-groves/butterfly_registrator/README.md

 The Registrator also creates alphascale images.
 You can convert individual grayscale images using a color picker and also merge multiple alphascale images into a single image.

 The Registrator runs as an [installable Windows executable](https://olive-groves.github.io/butterfly_registrator/butterfly_registrator.html#windows-executable) or directly on its [Python source code](https://olive-groves.github.io/butterfly_registrator/butterfly_registrator.html#python).
+For Macs, sign up to [beta test the macOS version](https://olive-groves.github.io/butterfly_registrator/butterfly_registrator.html#macos-app).

 Most types of PNG, JPEG, and TIFF can be loaded into the Registrator.
 It can likewise save registered image files to PNG, JPEG, and TIFF.